adarshsingh7652/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 <br>
-this is a Tic Tac Toe game using to html,css and java script.
+this is a Tic Tac Toe game using to create by html,css and java script.